udovenko/js-builder/readme.markdown

 ==================

 * Current version: 1.1.3
+* Requires PHP: 5.3

 A simple PHP class you can use to compile multiple JS files into single minified build.
 Stores minified files in **cache directory** and uses **md5 checksums history** to identify further changes.

+> Since Builder uses **.jar** compilers to minify JS code, you need to have Java Runtime Envoronment running on your machine.

 Installation with Composer
 --------------------------